Study Plans

 Assistive Technology Awareness Day

 -1846: Dred Scott and his wife Harriet filed suit against Irene Emerson for their freedom.
 The Dred Scott case was first brought to trial in 1847 in the first floor, west wing courtroom of St. Louis' Courthouse.
-A black slave from Missouri who claimed his freedom on the basis of seven years of residence in a free state and a free territory.
+He was a black slave from Missouri who claimed his freedom on the basis of seven years of residence in a free state and a free territory.

 -1851: Portland, Ore., was founded.